 Yali blinked, flustered.
 “What?
 The word is ‘lovers’, we love each other, that should be enough!
 Besides, we’re probably going to eventually, I, I, I –”

 “But by then, we might not be star-crossed anymore!
 This is very important!”
 I joked.

 It took Yali a moment to realize that I was joking, but then she laughed loudly.
-Then she looked around furtively.
-But she hadn't drawn any attention.
-It was a damp day and it felt like it was about to rain, so everyone was hurrying to where they were going, not paying attention to random people across the street like us.
+Then her eyes darted around the square, hoping no one had noticed.
+But in the damp of the oncoming rain, everyone was hurrying to where they were going.
+No one was watching us.

 “I think that’s our bus,” muttered Yali.

 Finally, we reached the last stop and shuffled off the bus with everyone.
-By the time Yali stepped out into the rain, she already had her phone out, showing the route to where we were going.
-She waved for me to follow, and started walking without saying a word.
+By the time Yali stepped out into the rain, she already had her phone out, sheltering it under her body, showing our route on a map she’d downloaded ahead of time.
+She waved for me to follow, without saying a word.

-The second layer didn't quite look how I remembered it.
-I guess that shouldn't have been a surprise, since I'd been a little kid last time I was here.
-And it was still way different from back at home.
-The buildings were big, brightly colored, and completely mismatched with each other.
-On one side of the street you'd have a worn-out old brick storefront, and on the other, you'd have some modern-art sort of building with weird angles and glass-paneled walkways sticking out all over the place.
-I couldn't resist looking around at everything.
-But every time I glanced back at Yali, she was still just paying attention to the directions on her phone.
-Which, to be fair, was the only reason we weren't getting lost.
+The Second Ring didn’t quite look how I remembered it.
+The last time I’d been here, I was a little kid, and I was amazed by the big, brightly colored buildings, all completely mismatched with each other.
+On one side of the street you’d have a worn-out old brick storefront, and on the other, you’d have some modern-art sort of building with weird angles and glass-panelled walkways sticking out all over the place.
+Even now, my eyes couldn’t help but wander as we walked.
+But every time I glanced back at Yali, she was still buried in the directions on her phone.
+Which, to be fair, was the only reason we weren’t getting lost.